aeinbu/clone/README.md

 # clone.js
 A simple Javascript clone method
 This method will do either shallow or deep clone to any depth.
 (Default is deep to infinity)

-Notes:
+## Notes
-- It DOESN'T handle circular references, so trying to deep clone an object with circulars will just recursivly call itself.
+- This clone method DOES NOT handle circular references.
+So trying to deep clone an object with circulars will just recursivly call itself.
 (Causing a stack overflow)
-- It will NOT copy properties that are specifically made non-enumerable
+- Properties that are specifically made non enumerable, will NOT be copied

 ## How to use
 ### Without a module loader